 "We're not resting on our laurels and by no means is our job done," said Karski.
 "We have to continue working with the Town and our community groups.
 It's not something we'll ever take forgranted."

 Royal LePage Meadowtowne Realty, Brokerage, independently owned & operated.
-Matthew Hill, John Hill, Anita Huggins, Jan Knowles, Kathy Ellis and Glenda Hughes are Realtors Licensed to sell Real Estate in the Province of Ontario, Canada.
+Matthew Hill, John Hill, Anita Huggins, Kathy Ellis and Glenda Hughes are Realtors Licensed to sell Real Estate in the Province of Ontario, Canada.

 MLS®, REALTOR® and the associated logos are trademarks of The Canadian Real Estate Association